whacked/cow/tools for remembering code projects.md

 At one point I wrote a shell function `rr <command>` that automated recording the command and output into `run.log`, or if I just finished running a command, `rr` would append the previous command (via `fc -ln -1`) to the log.
 This was a failure: among other problems [^other-problems-with-rr], when I want to run `<something>`, I am not *inclined* to run `rr <something>`; on the other hand, after I run `<something>`, I won't *remember* to run `rr`.

-[^other-problems-with-rr]:
+[^other-problems-with-rr]: other problems with using a command-capture wrapper function:
-				- a dumb command wrapper with pipes interferes with running character-mode programs
+	- a dumb command wrapper with pipes interferes with running character-mode program
 	- forgetting to run `rr` breaks the flow if the command modifies the system
 	- wrong arguments, stale inputs, re-run of commands by mistake means cleaning up the log
 	- sometimes you can't predict how much output the program will create
 	- sometimes you can't predict how long the program will run
 	- it interferes with a flow of background/resume/pkill

 I also rarely bothered to revisit `run.log`.
 When you're adding to the log, everything makes sense!
 When you're revisiting a week later, nothing makes sense, so you start from the beginning.
 Now, when you're adding to the log, everything makes sense!
 Déjà vu?!
 Wait...